 For whatever reason, I have suddenly become inspired to knit with the handspun that I have accumulated.
 I have hats, gloves, mittens, socks, scarves, all kinds of things planned for stuff that is lying around here, because here is my dirty little secret: When I spin, I usually have no project in mind for what I am spinning.
 I usually don’t even know whether I am going to knit or weave with what I am spinning.
 It is not that I don’t try to spin for a specific project on occasion.
 I have even taken a three day class on the subject from Rita Buchanan.
 But mostly I just spin because I like the rhythm of it.
 The fact that I get yarn to use for other projects is a cherry on top.
 I am not the only one that does this, am I?

-2 thoughts on “Dirty Little Secret
+2 responses to “Dirty Little Secret”

 1. Bogey is such a cutie!!!
 Our Chanel turns 16 1/2 yrs old next week, how time flies.
 I love your handspun singles socks, gorgeous color, texture and spinning.
 I have put many a project aside so I know what you are going through with Trekking.
 I like Mr. Penney’s sleeves, I knit all of mine at the same time unless I am doing them from the top down or else I get 2 slightly different looking sleeves.
 I, too, spin just to spin and then figure out what to do with my yarn.
 Your post is very inspiring.